X-ray Transmission Through Photoionized Gas with Moderate Thomson Optical Depth: Extensions and limitations

 \subsection{Induced Compton Heating}

 Including induced Compton heating, the Compton temperature is given by \citep{Levich1971}:

 where the first term is spontaneous Compton heating and the second is induced Compton heating, which depends strongly on the low-energy part of the spectrum.
-If induced Compton is negligible relative to spontaneous Compton heating, or if the Compton temperature (including induced Compton) is below $\sim 10^7~\rm K$, the analysis in that main part of this paper is valid.
-Otherwise, the Compton temperature considered must include the induced Compton contributions, and the part of parameter space in which the matter is heated to the Compton temperature needs to be considered on a case-by-case basis.
-Heated matter can cause collisional ionization to be dominant over photoionization, and can lower the recombination coefficient, increasing the ionization fraction relative to the non-heated case.
+If induced Compton is negligible relative to spontaneous Compton heating, or if the Compton temperature (including induced Compton) is below $\sim 10^7~\rm K$, the analysis in the main part of this paper is valid.
+Otherwise, the Compton temperature considered must include the induced Compton contributions, and the portion of parameter space in which the matter is heated to the Compton temperature needs to be considered on a case-by-case basis.
+Heated matter can cause collisional ionization to dominate over photoionization and can lower the recombination coefficient, increasing the ionization fraction relative to the non-heated case.